bryanbraun/tiffany.blog/_posts/2019-03-08-using-1writer-blink-shell-and-dropbox-for-writing-on-ipad-pro.md

 With the last article I wrote here, I shared some of MacStories team's shortcuts, specifically Federico's *fantastic* Mac shortcuts which I modified and posted here on the site, going a bit more in depth for non-technical readers.

-Using these shortcuts forced me to finally learn about how to ssh into my Mac, which was surprisingly not difficult[^2].
+Using these shortcuts forced me to finally learn about how to ssh into my Mac, which was surprisingly easy[^2].

 I found an article on sshing into a Mac and by looking at the comments and structure of the shortcut, I was able to figure it out quickly.
 This was the impetus I needed to learn how to use an app I have had on my iPad Pro for some time.